basicallydan/gpterm/README.md

 # gpterminal

 **WARNING:** `gpterminal` has very few guardrails.
-If used indiscriminately, it can wipe your entire system or leak information. `gpterminal` is a command-line application that allows interaction with OpenAI's GPT models.
-It's designed for easy use and customization through prompts and presets.
+If used indiscriminately, it can wipe your entire system or leak information.

+`gpterminal` is a powerful, flexible and dangerous command-line tool designed to help you generate commands for your terminal using OpenAI's Chat Completions.
+It will not execute commands without your consent, but please do check which commands it is presenting before you let it execute them.

 ## Getting Started